 Please note as a TU member with staff management responsibilities, that your employees and staff members must indicate their consent to using their private devices for university work.
 Please inform them about the importance of data protection.
 Hence, data may only be stored and saved on Hessenbox and/or TU drives, but not on private devices of any kind.
 For staff in central administration, access to the central administration drives and to various databases (such as SAP ERP and HCM) is currently only permitted by using university-provided devices.
 Please contact the respective system administrators to clarify authorisations.

 Employees and staff on mobile work are covered by the statutory accident insurance when working from home.
 There is no fully equipped home office with PC and telephone connection necessary.
 However, the tasks and work performed from home must be directly related to the insured job at the university.
 Hence, the accident insurance covers the full scope of activities directly linked to the job as if performed at the university.
-The insurance coverage does not include any activities away from your mobile work area or outside your home office and it does not include any activities relating to your personal, private life (such as interruptions to go shopping, sport activities, etc.).
+The insurance coverage does not include any activities away from your mobile work area and it does not include any activities relating to your personal, private life (such as interruptions to go shopping, sport activities, etc.).
 For additional information (in German only), please go to Unfallkasse Hessen (Hessian accident insurance company under public law).

 In case of sickness, employees and staff need to notify their office / place of work as usual on the first day of sickness.
 Should employees or staff be unable to work for more than three calendar days, they need to submit a medical certificate of incapacity to work including a likely duration of illness by the next working day at the latest.
 This complies with the general rule that was in place before the corona pandemic.

 Follow this link (in German, page in English coming soon) to learn how you can handle recruitments currently under way and/or in planning, including job interviews, as things stand now.